 A Clean Plate: Christina’s site is a treasure trove of delicious recipes that prove that a restricted or adapted diet doesn’t have to mean being deprived of food that is both pleasurable and nutritious!

-Autoimmune Paleo: Mickey is the author of the very first Autoimmune Paleo Cookbook, not to mention a personal chef!
+Autoimmune Paleo: Mickey is the author of the Autoimmune Paleo Cookbook, not to mention a personal chef!
 She uses AIP to manage two different Autoimmune diseases – Hashimoto’s and Celiac.
 Her website is packed full of easy recipes that embrace the variety you can find within the Autoimmune protocol rather than the restrictions.
 You can take a peek at The Autoimmune Paleo Cookbook in hardcover here or take a look at the original ebook version here.

 AIP Lifestyle: Jessica is a Clinical Nutritionist and her site is GORGEOUS.
 Most importantly for me – since I’m somewhat food obsessed – is that her recipes are a) awesome and b) beautiful.
 If you thought you couldn’t have BBQ Chicken or an AIP Gravy, Jessica will show you how you CAN, while still being AIP compliant.

 Chowstalker: This Paleo recipe sharing site has its own Autoimmune Protocol category – it’s a great place to go to get inspired about what you CAN eat!

 La Chica Paleo: This site is packed with AIP recipes, articles and all around good things… and it’s written entirely in Spanish!

 My Big Fat Grain Free Life: If a self confessed “gluten loving Italian” can go grain free without throwing in the towel and yelling “Fugettaboutit!”, then there’s hope for the rest of us!
 Jen has great approachable recipes and shares her AIP journey honestly & openly.